swooop/mailjetlondon/README.md

-# mailjetlondon
-Slides for a quick London devs meet
+Slides for LondonAPI made with reveal.js.